TotalDwarf03/IS3S662-oracle-coursework/sql/packages/ideas.md

 #### Package 2 - Student Package

-- Procedure to get projects by status
+- Procedure to get projects by status for a student
 - Procedure to get project and performance summary (i.e. Average mark, grade, number of projects passed/failed, number of projects pending)
 - Function to calculate overall grade across all projects (Implicit Cursor, LOOP)
 - Procedure to submit a project (Using Parameters, Transactions)